itsschwer/tradesteal/README.md

 Refer to [**Trade Stealing**](#trade-stealing) or `operate.mcfunction`.

 #### `setup_structure`
-Handles the creation of an anchor and consuming an *Offering*.
+Handles the creation of an anchor and consuming an *Offering*, as well as granting an advancement to the player responsible (if applicable).

 Run when `validate_structure` succeeds.